AaronWard/covidify/README.md

 ## Visualization of data:

-This plots will be updated <u>daily</u> to visualize the trend in aggregated sums and the daily counts for 3 attributes:
+This plots will be updated <u>daily</u> to visualize the trend in accumalitive sums and the daily counts for 3 attributes:
 - **<i>Confirmed Cases</i>**
 - **<i>Deaths</i>**
 - **<i>Recoveries.</i>**